ipfs/ipfs-docs/docs/how-to/README.md

 ---
-title: How-tos
+title: Guides
 description: Hands-on guides to using and developing with IPFS to build decentralized web apps and services.
 ---

-# IPFS how-tos and tutorials
+# IPFS Guides and Tutorials

 ::: callout
 Want to find even more resources for learning about IPFS and the technologies that power it?
 [Visit ProtoSchool](https://proto.school) for interactive tutorials that help you learn about the decentralized web by writing code and solving challenges, all from your browser!